leo-r-jia/Cotiss-Anon_Feedback/README.md

 ### Domain Registration

-Once, auto scaling was set up, a domain (www.cotiss-anon-feedback.com) was registered using Route53.
+Once, auto scaling was set up, a domain (www.cotiss-anon-feedback.com) was registered using Amazon Route 53.
 Certificates were created using AWS Certificate Manager for domains `cotiss-anon-feedback.com` and `www.cotiss-anon-feedback.com`.
 All traffic to the domain was redirected to the Load Balancer, which would balance inbound traffic to the two instances.

 ## Second Iteration